-A rules package is a collection of security tests that can be configured as part of an assessment template and assessment run.
-Amazon Inspector has many rules packages including common vulnerabilities and exposures (CVE), Center for Internet Security (CIS) Operating System configuration benchmarks, and security best practices.
+A rules package is a collection of security checks that can be configured as part of an assessment template and assessment run.
+Amazon Inspector has two types of rules packages, the network reachability rules package that checks for network accessibility of your Amazon EC2 instances, and host assessment rules packages that check for vulnerabilities and insecure configurations on the Amazon EC2 instance.
+Host assessment rules packages include Common Vulnerabilities and Exposures (CVE), Center for Internet Security (CIS) Operating System configuration benchmarks, and security best practices.
 See the Amazon Inspector documentation for a full list of rules packages available.

 Amazon Inspector finds applications by querying the package manager or software installation system on the operating system where the agent is installed.
 This means that software that was installed through the package manager is assessed for vulnerabilities.
 The version and patch level of software that is not installed through these methods is not recognized by Inspector.
 For example, software installed via apt, yum, or Microsoft Installer will be assessed by Inspector.
 Software installed through make config / make install, or binary files copied directly to the system using automation software such as Puppet or Ansible will not be assessed by Inspector.

 What is an assessment report, and what does it include?